 Some other things to consider when deciding whether to hide your home business address from your Google Business listing are:

-- When your business address is hidden, your business is still eligible to appear in the Local 3-Pack...just no map marker.
+When your business address is hidden, your business is still eligible to appear in the Local 3-Pack...just with no map marker.

 2. Street View Image is in the Incorrect Location